 Virtual reality modeling is an exciting new frontier for the fields of architecture, engineering, and design.
 I’m a Design Project Manager for EVstudio’s Commercial Studio.
-One of the more fun things I get to do as part of my job is help set up virtual reality (VR) models for client walk-throughs.
+One of the more fun things I get to do is help set up virtual reality (VR) models for client walk-throughs.
 This is an add service that can be put in the contract if it’s something the client wants as part of their design process with us.

 We use an Oculus that utilizes Enscape, a VR rendering plug-in for Revit.
 This allows our team to translate what we’ve designed in Revit to a VR experience that a client can interact with, and that can reflect interior design features they intend to have in the built environment.
 Depending on the client, multiple VR walk-throughs can be achieved at different stages of the design process.
 Using virtual reality modeling to help give clients the same three-dimensional understanding of a space early and often has a lot of benefits.

 One example of this is when we helped design a new pizza parlor.
 The kitchen needed very specific equipment, and a specific layout and arrangement was needed for the streamlined production of the pizzas.
 There were ovens, stations for topping preparation, and more.
 Doing the virtual reality modeling for this project helped our team factor in a very important consideration for this client that we hadn’t thought about while designing the built environment: The paddles that are used by kitchen staff to move pizzas in and out of the ovens have extremely long handles.
 The first walk-through design we presented wouldn’t have had room for their use.
 Once we had that client feedback, we were able to make the most of the width of the space available for the kitchen’s design.
 We rearranged the layout to improve the practical execution of the design and fully accommodate the client’s needs.